1-mukesh-1/Indoor-GPS/README.md

 FIND MY WAY

-An indoor navigation web application to find all possible routes between the source (user coordinates) and the target (user destination).
-It displays the route traced by the user.
-Moreover, it takes into consideration the distances covered in every path and hence gives suggestions for the best feasible path based on the least distance.
+An indoor navigation web application to find all possible routes between the source and the user destination.
+It displays the route moved by the user based on the difference between Latitudes and Longtitudes and takes into consideration the distances covered in every path to reach a particular location and hence and shows the best feasible path based on the least distance covered.

-The frontend has a withstand against SQL injection attacks within a login page.
-The backend is handled by a MYSQL database to keep track of all routes ever traced by all users.
+The value of the latitude and longtitude is detemined by GEOLOCATION API,frontend of the web application can withstand against SQL injection attacks within a login page deigned by CSS.
+The backend is handled by a MYSQL database to keep track of all routes ever traced by all users which is connnected by PHP.

-Every user has to create an account and all the paths traced by him/her are recorded under his/her account.
+Every user has an account in which all the paths moved by him are recorded under his account.
 All such paths in the database participate impartially in the selection of the best route, as well as, mapping of all routes.

-Its simple-in-design user interface makes it easy for any new user to figure out the step-by-step guide to the required location.

-In case request for a route has been made for the first time, the user is at absoulute liberty to figure out the route, and simultaneously allowing the application to store the traced path in the database to be brought up whenever demanded from the next time.

-The application chiefly uses JAVASCRIPT for coordinates location and tracing, HTML for displaying the data, PHP to connect the backend and frontend, MYSQL for database, CSS for styling.
+Finally displaying the shortest path.

+ADVANTAGES OF USING "FIND MY WAY"
+1) user friendly and easy to use
+2) highly accurate than Google API
+3) can withstand attacks
+4) can be integrated in online delivery systems of companies

+FUTURE WORK:
+to be integrated to a mobile based app and can be used to ease the life of consumers and can be incorporated in multinational businesses to ensure more privacy and  security

+Its unique selling point is that it is very accurate interms of detecting loctions so can be beneficial to small scale companies as well as large scale companies who aim on cutting losses and increasing efficiency